 Assemble all ingredients before starting.

-Prepare a loaf pan with parchment paper to cover the bottom and up the two short sides to hang over the edges.
-This makes it easy to pull out of the pan when cool.
+Prepare a loaf pan with parchment paper to cover the bottom and the two short sides, allowing it to hang over the edges.
+This makes it easy to pull from the pan when cool.
 (Can use foil.)

-Chop nuts, measure and chop chocolate (f not using chocolate chips), measure out vanilla, and measure butter.
-Let butter soften.
+Chop nuts, measure and chop chocolate (if not using chocolate chips), measure out vanilla, and measure butter.
+Let the butter soften.
 It's best to measure with a scale rather than cups.

 Add soymilk and sugar to the saucepan and whisk together.
 Attach a candy thermometer to the side of the pan.

-Turn heat to medium and stir milk and sugar.
-Stir occasionally so it doesn't scorch, until the thermometer reads 237-240 F. (approximately 5-8 minutes or more).
+Turn the heat to medium and stir the milk and sugar.
+Stir occasionally to prevent scorching, until the thermometer reads 237-240 degrees Fahrenheit. (approximately 5-8 minutes or more).

-Immediately remove from heat and quickly add chocolate, and softened butter then vanilla, stirring constantly.
+Immediately remove from heat and quickly add chocolate, softened butter, then vanilla, stirring constantly.
 Then add in nuts, stir, and scrape into the prepared pan.
-Smooth the top and let cool.
+Smooth the top and let it cool.

 When cool, run a knife gently around the edges, if necessary.
 Remove from the pan with the help of the parchment paper, and chop into squares.
 Store in an air-tight container for up to 3 weeks at room temperature away from light and heat.